 Read our Fujifilm X-T30 review

-We love the Fuji for its styling and lens collection, but there’s no doubt that the new Sony A6100 has some performance advantages.
+We love the Fuji for its styling and lens collection, but there’s no doubt that the newhas some performance advantages.
 The big one is autofocus, as the A6100 inherits the same Real-Time AF features as more-expensive Sonys, making it easy to track subjects and ensure every shot is tack-sharp.

 Read our Sony A61000 review